Quick Answer

 - Bundle procedures.
 If you need a filling and a crown, schedule them in the same plan year to use up more of your FSA.

 - Get a night guard.
-If you grind your teeth, a custom night guard from your dentist ($300-800) is a great way to use FSA funds on something that protects your dental health for years.
+If you grind your teeth, a custom night guard from your dentist ($300-800) is a practical way to use FSA funds on something that protects your dental health for years.

 - Stock up on medicated dental products.
-Medicated mouthwash (like Listerine), denture adhesive, and OTC dental pain relievers are all FSA-eligible.
+Medicated mouthwash (like antiseptic Listerine), denture adhesive, and OTC dental pain relievers are all FSA-eligible.

 Dental expenses are one of the smartest ways to spend down an FSA balance before it expires.
 If you have leftover funds and you've been putting off dental work, now is the time.
 SpendRebel tracks your balance and reminds you when it's time to act — sign up free and make every dollar count.